 RESET is used when a student has failed to correct their behaviour after one warning in a lesson.
-The class teacher emails NOA-Support and asks for the student to be collected for RESET.
+The class teacher sends an ARBOR alert and the student goes to RESET.

-- Student is sent to RESET by class teacher (unless RED risk assessment) - Student is checked in by the administrator and placed in RESET. - RESET staff member shows student to their work space. - RESET staff member sets the student up with the work online.
+Student is sent to RESET by class teacher (unless RED risk assessment) Student is checked in by the administrator and placed in RESET.
+RESET staff member shows student to their work space.

+RESET staff member sets the student up with the work online/written work.